 OCC is so grateful to Oregon Health Authority (OHA) with a very generous grant to tackle mental and behavioral health crisis under pandemic in Chinese American community.
-We will use the grant to make a big push in the community to look into mental health issues and come out with solutions that can last beyond grant period.
+We will use the grant with the funding from other sources to make a big push in the community to look into mental health issues and come out with solutions that can last beyond grant period.

 Peer support can be an important tool in helping children and youth overcome personal challenges they are facing at school or at home.
 Our Peer Advisors are available to provide encouragement and resources to help their peers create goals and navigate stressful situations and experiences, and they are also available to simply provide an empathetic ear.

-The pen pal program provides another opportunity for the community youth to get connected.
-The participants will be able to reach out to the peers from another school or another side of town on any subjects that may be schoolwork related or mental and physical wellbeing in general.
-The pen pal program opens to all middle school and high school students.
+Peer Connect program provides another opportunity for the community youth to get connected.
+The participants will be able to reach out to the peers from another school or another side of town through organizing and participating in activities.
+Peer Connect program opens to all middle school and high school students.

 Weekly Talk on Mental Health

-We will host weekly talks on mental health by inviting professionals in the field till end of 2020.
+We will host weekly talks on mental health by inviting professionals in the field.